Last Updated on

 This undulating mountain and river road is closed in winter, which gives you some idea of how rustic it is.
 But this kind of rustic is mindblowing in September and October when the canopies of trees flame into color.

 You’ll be weaving in and out of New Hampshire through Evans Notch on this National Scenic Byway, with breathtaking views of the White Mountains.
 This route is perfect for those coming from or going to Bethel, ME.

 Fryeburg Maine Restaurants

-Bowls, like the Butternut Squash Fried Rice ($12 for half portion, $22 full) are comfort food plus.
-The Signature Red Hook ESB Battered Buffalo Shrimp ($14) – a killer appetizer – Steak Frits priced at just $19, and Sesame Crusted Chicken Breast ($26) all hit the mark of culinary excellence.
+Bowls, like the Butternut Squash Pierogi’s, are comfort food plus.
+The Signature Red Hook ESB Battered Buffalo Shrimp ($7) – a killer appetizer – and Steak Frits priced at just $23, hit the mark of culinary excellence.
 But I wanted to order a second (and then probably third) helping of the Bibb Lettuce with Roasted Shallots, Roasted Grapes & Cashews in a hint of sesame dressing.
 Outstanding.

 Fryeburg Maine Hotels

 What a wonder.
 From the outside, the inn building itself is nice, but nothing to go gaga over.
 Rambling, old, and sturdy, it’s like thousands of other inns across the Northeast USA.